pikesley/uncle-clive/README.md

 ####text/html

-Content will be returned as an HTML page with a Twitter Bootstrap hero unit containing the data rendered as a table.
+Content will be returned as an HTML page with a Twitter Bootstrap Jumbotron containing the data rendered as a table.

 ###API